Our Holistic Health Nurse Practitioners / Long Beach Pediatrics

 Mike enjoys travel, exploring how other cultures and indigenous people raise and care for their kids, and incorporating these ideas in his practice and in the way he cares for patients.
 He is married to a very supportive pediatric nurse practitioner and has four children.

-Nancy is a family nurse practitioner in Long Beach.
+Nancy is a certified family nurse practitioner in Long Beach.

-After starting her nursing career in 1991 with a RN from Long Beach City College, Nancy worked for 10 years at Children’s Hospital, Los Angeles (CHLA) as a pediatric intensive care nurse.
+After starting her nursing career in 1991 with an RN from Long Beach City College, Nancy worked for 10 years at Children’s Hospital, Los Angeles (CHLA) as a pediatric intensive care nurse.

 Nancy has experience as an emergency room nurse at both CHLA and at Long Beach Memorial Hospital, as well as registry experience at University of California Irvine Medical Center, Saint Joseph Hospital of Orange, St. Mary Medical Center, Cedar’s Sinai Hospital and Miller Children’s Hospital Long Beach.